Karen Sparks' house

 In the aftermath of the attack, Sparks kept to herself and focused on her recovery.

-Although there were various rumors that she had lost her ability to speak and that she was living out her days in a nursing home, these turned out to be false.
+Although there were various online rumors that she had lost her ability to speak and that she was living out her days in a nursing home, these turned out to be false.

 Thankfully, she managed to overcome many of her injuries.
 Later in life, she started a family and became an accountant.